-- I. Composition - II.
-Mathematics, Logic, and Foreign Languages No restrictions on the selection of coursework. - III.
-Humanities and Fine Arts No restrictions on the selection of coursework. - IV.
-Social Sciences

-Students pursuing the Leisure Studies Management concentration in the Leisure Studies major must take PSYC 11762, ECON 22060, and ECON 22061.
+I. Composition II.
+Mathematics, Logic and Foreign Languages No restrictions on the selection of coursework.
+III.
+Humanities and Fine Arts9 No restrictions on the selection of coursework.
+IV.
+Social Sciences Students pursuing the Recreation and Sport Management con- centration in the Leisure Studies major must take PSYC 11762, ECON 22060 and ECON 22061.
 Students pursuing the Therapeutic Recreation concentration in the Leisure Studies major must take PSYC 11762.

-V. Basic Sciences

-Students pursuing the Therapeutic Recreation concentration in the Leisure Studies major must take BSCI 20020.
+V. Basic Sciences Students pursuing the Therapeutic Recreation concentration in the Leisure Studies major must take BSCI 20020.
+VI.
+University Orientation, US 100011 VII.
+Diversity Requirement All students must complete a two-course diversity requirement as described on page 81 of this Catalog.
+One course must come from the LER requirement; the second course will be LEST 36040, Inclusion of People with Disabilities in Leisure Services.